 Mowing helps reduce the spread.
 Mowing should be done when the stem and leaves are dry.
 Ensure increased mowing height and frequency to promote effective root growth.
 Here you find the full guide on how to cut zoysia grass.

 Nematodes are parasites that feed on cellular sap.
 Once Zoysia is affected, it turns yellow, thins out, and fails to grow.
 Unless you provide urgent lawn care and treatment, the grass is likely to die.
-Nematodes don’t respond to watering of fertilization.
+Nematodes don’t respond to the watering of fertilization.
 The roots become swollen and may eventually turn black.
 Before turning to chemical solutions, make sure you have the right diagnosis.
 Contact a professional nematode diagnostic lab for a nematode assay to get accurate results.

 Zoysia grass can be nematode infested but no visible symptoms or damages.
 However, Nematode presence can be witnessed after factors trigger the spread of nematode parasite or if the grass’s susceptibility to nematode increases.